Joedahms/ECE463-Project/src/README.md

-<h3>C Version</h3>

-<p>This version of project one uses the UNIX socket API to solve the client server problem</p>
+# src
+Contained within this directory is all the source code to our project.
+It is written entirely in
+C using the Berkeley sockets.

+## client_code
-<p>client_code/ contains the code for the client</p>
+This directory contains the source code for the client.

+## server_code
-<p>server_code/ contains the code for the server</p>
+This directory contains the source code for the server.

-<p>Within both of those directories there is a folder named test.
-I am currently using this for received files</p>
+## common

-<p>Running make compiles both the client, and the server.
-In addition to compiling each program, it places the <br>
+This directory contains functions used by both the client and the server.
-executables in their respective folders</p>